Skip to main content

 Linear Density

 Linear density is defined as the mass per unit length of a string, typically expressed in grams per meter (g/m).
 It plays a crucial role in determining the wave speed on the string, as it affects how much mass is being moved by the tension.
-In this problem, a linear density of 5.0 g/m is given, which will be used in calculations.
+In this case, a linear density of 5.0 g/m will influence the maximum speed of particles on the string.

 Recommended video: